Theories of Consciousness (tcc)

 -

-For Philosophy of Mind
+For philosophy of mind

 The landscape analysis reveals that the apparent competition among theories of consciousness is largely intramural — disagreements about mechanism within a shared physicalist assumption.
 The deeper question — whether consciousness is produced or fundamental — cuts across all these theories and is engaged by almost none of them explicitly.
 Making this visible allows philosophy of mind to distinguish two levels of question that are currently conflated: